evan-a-blosser-1/Asteroid_Shape_Model_GUI_1.0/README.md

 ## MAIN_GUI

-  contains all the necessary files, simply run `Asteroids_In_MASCON.py` in your favorite Interactive Development Environment (IDE)!
+  Contains all the necessary files; simply run `Asteroids_In_MASCON.py` in your favorite Interactive Development Environment (IDE)!

 ---